jfallmann/MONSDA/docs/source/runsmk.rst

-or add additional arguments for **Snakemake** as you see fit, we highly recommend to set mamba as conda frontend and set a fixed directory to store environments (here conda_envs)
+or add additional arguments for **Snakemake** as you see fit, we currently recommend to set mamba as conda frontend and set a fixed directory to store environments (here conda_envs).
+However, using conda-libmamba-solver, the conda frontend can lead to an even better and more stable experience.

 .. code-block::